Crystalis

-Crystalis is a 1990 action role-playing action-adventure video game produced by SNK for the Nintendo Entertainment System.
-The original Nintendo Entertainment System version has been re-released via the SNK 40th Anniversary Collection on Nintendo Switch, PlayStation 4, Windows (via Steam), and Xbox One.
+Crystalis is a 1990 action role-playing video game developed and published by SNK for the Nintendo Entertainment System.
+A port for the Game Boy Color developed by Nintendo Software Technology and published by Nintendo was released in 2000.

 The game begins with a young magician awakening from the cryogenic sleep he was placed in by the villains of the Great War before nuclear war rained down in the year 1997.
 Even though he is unable to recall his name or who he was, he exits the Mezame Shrine and discovers that he may be the key to save this world from destruction.
 Aided by four wise sages and a mysterious woman, he rises up against the tyrannical Draygonian Empire to ensure that humanity ultimately does not repeat the Great War.

+The original NES version has been re-released via the SNK 40th Anniversary Collection on Nintendo Switch, PlayStation 4, Windows, and Xbox One.

 Gameplay

 Crystalis is an action role-playing game.
 The world is presented in a top-down perspective so the player character can be moved in eight directions using the control pad.
 One action button is used for attacking with a sword while the second is mapped to either an equipped magical power or an item from the player's inventory.
 The start and select buttons bring up the status screen and the inventory menu, respectively.
 In addition, the player can equip various suits of armor and shields.
 Defeating monsters allows the player to gain experience points which increases his level thus boosting his health, defense, and attack strength.

 The primary means of defeating monsters is through the use of four elemental swords scattered throughout the game (the fifth sword, Crystalis, is obtained in the final dungeon).
 The swords are capable of both normal slashes and powered-up attacks that launch elemental projectiles.
 Each of the four swords is imbued with a distinct elemental power (wind, fire, water, and thunder), making each sword more effective than the others in various situations.
 The elemental nature of each sword also provides a necessary means of traversing otherwise impassable obstacles; certain barriers succumb to the power blasts of individual swords, and the Sword of Water creates a bridge of ice across some shallow, narrow sections of rivers.
 Some enemies are immune to certain types of elements and must be killed using the opposing element (for instance, ice creatures are weak against fire).
 Also bosses and enemies require the hero be a certain level or else they cannot be harmed, even if the correct sword is used.
 The player can also jump over enemies, and certain enemies can form puddles to slide under the sword's reach.